Keepnet – AI-powered human risk management platform logo

 • Ways to build a lasting culture of cybersecurity vigilance

-If you’re a CISO, IT security leader, or security awareness program manager, this real-world blueprint will help you turn your workforce into your strongest line of defense.
-It’s time to elevate your training—and rewrite your organization’s security story.
+If you are a CISO, IT security leader, or security awareness program manager, this real world blueprint will help you turn your workforce into your strongest line of defense.
+It is time to elevate your program.

 Security Awareness Training That Drives Cyber Resilience

-Imagine this: TechFlow Solutions, a mid-sized tech firm, had a security awareness program that checked all the compliance boxes.
-Employees completed annual training modules, IT distributed phishing warning posters, and leadership assumed their data was safe.
-Then, disaster struck.
-A single click on a disguised invoice link by a finance employee led to a ransomware attack that cost the company $450,000 in downtime and recovery.
+TechFlow Solutions had a security awareness program that checked all the compliance boxes.
+Employees completed annual training modules, IT distributed phishing tips in newsletters, and the CISO reported green lights to the board.
+Then a single phishing email bypassed their defenses, triggering a ransomware attack that cost $450,000 in downtime, recovery, and reputational damage.

-TechFlow’s old program relied on generic, annual training sessions.
-Employees clicked through slides about "strong passwords" and "suspicious emails", but the content felt irrelevant to their daily workflows.
-Remote teams ignored home network security tips.
-Executives skipped phishing attack simulations, assuming they were "too busy" for basic training.
+TechFlow's old program relied on generic, annual training sessions.
+Employees clicked through slides about strong passwords and suspicious emails, but the content felt irrelevant to their daily workflows.
+Finance teams sat through developer focused modules.
+Remote workers received the same training as on site staff.

-The turning point?
-A post-breach audit revealed that 69% of employees couldn’t identify a sophisticated phishing email.
-TechFlow realized: Compliance ≠ Resilience.
+The turning point: A post breach audit revealed that 69% of employees could not identify a sophisticated phishing email.
+TechFlow realized that compliance does not equal resilience.

 • Repeat offenders (like the finance team) got targeted quizzes on invoice fraud.

-Maria noticed that engineers shrugged off training about financial fraud, while the sales team tuned out discussions on server vulnerabilities.
-She adopted role-based security awareness training to align content with job-specific risks:
+Maria noticed that engineers ignored training about financial fraud while the sales team tuned out discussions on server vulnerabilities.
+She adopted role based security awareness training to deliver content matched to each team's actual threat exposure:

 • Developers: Secure coding practices and GitHub phishing scenarios.